hoshangwardak/RestAssured_Project/src/test/java/day2/README.txt

 - you can assert when you reach the then section with using the following
 - .body() gives you by path. e.g: .body("id", 16 )

+- Networking general knowledge
+- Default port for HTTP is 80, you'll not see it in the url
+- Default port for HTTPs is 443 and you'll as well be not able to see it

+- Content-Type Enum
+- As we know Enum refers to the idea of fixed value so for these content-Types we are Enum such as ContentType(ContentType.JSON); or ContentType(ContentType.TEXT) etc..